dividohq/mars-rover-chg/README.md

 ### Input file
-The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.
+The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be `0 0`.

 The rest of the input is information pertaining to the rovers that have been deployed.
 Each rover has two lines of input:

 * The first line gives the rover’s position
-* the second line is a series of instructions telling the rover how to explore the plateau.
+* The second line is a series of instructions telling the rover how to explore the plateau.

 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover’s orientation. eg: ` 1 1 N`